 NIU’s Division of Information Technology (DoIT) provides data network connectivity to NIU students, faculty and staff, and customers throughout northern Illinois.
 With connections to both the global Internet and the high-speed academic and research community on Internet2, NIU offers a robust network management service that includes:

-- wired 100Mbps connections to all buildings except the Holmes Student Center which is scheduled for renovation; 1Gbps connections to select departments including Athletics; and 10Gbps speed in NIU’s data centers; and
+- Wired 100Mbps connections to all buildings except the Holmes Student Center which is scheduled for renovation; 1Gbps connections to select departments including Athletics; and 10Gbps speed in NIU’s data centers.

 All campus network connections aggregate to central core routers that provide fault-tolerance and redundancy via Virtual Router Redundancy Protocol (VRRP).
 Using Cisco’s network gear and leveraging both their security and Data Center suite using protocols like FabricPath, NIU has a scalable network that is suitable for large virtualization deployments, high-performance computing applications, and private clouds.